JifuZhao/Chicago-Divvy/README.md

 # Chicago_Divvy
-Chicago Divvy Bike Share Data Analysis and Modeling
+Chicago Divvy Bike Share Data Visualization and Analysis

 ## Bicycle Data: [Chicago Divvy System Data](https://www.divvybikes.com/system-data)
 The website contains the data from 2013 to 2017.
 This notebook only conducts analysis on data from 2014 to 2017.